My Top 5 Diesel Trains

 I remember seeing my first ‘Whistler’ 40152 at Severn Tunnel Junction in the early 1980’s.
 I was amazed at its power and the look of it.

 On all five of my favourite class of diesels I prefer the standard BR blue livery (also Class 50 large logo).
-I do like the odd other colour but given the choice it has to be the original.
+Some other colours are OK, but given the choice it has to be the original.

 What do you think of my favourite diesel trains then?
 If you wish, you can let me know what your favourites are.
 You can do this by replying to this blog post.